 THE COMMON CORE IS THE ACADEMIC FOUNDATION AT KING’S.

 Most colleges and universities in the United States have a small number of prerequisite or common courses that all students must take — for example, a freshman writing course or a history overview.
-In contrast, King’s requires twenty courses spread over four years.
+In contrast, King’s requires twenty courses from our Christian common core curriculum that students on our New York City campus take over four years.

 We realize that this educational paradigm challenges certain current practices, but we have witnessed its effectiveness both inside and outside the classroom.
 Our faculty models scholarship that inspires our graduates to nurture lifelong intellectual pursuits.
 Our graduates demonstrate what is best about The King’s College education as they apply their analytical skills in opportunities in influential places of service around the globe.
 They realize the value of their education when they are working in teams that encounter a problem that only the most disciplined and creative mind can see its way around.